anacarolcortez/anacarolcortez/README.md

-### Hello, hello! 👋
+### Hello, world! 👋

-- 🔭 I'm a college student.
+- 🌱  I'm a college student.
 Web developer intern at So+ma Vantagens;
-- 🌱 I’m currently learning JavaScript to become a web developer =D
 - 📫 How to reach me: carolina.cortez@aluno.ifsp.edu.br
 - 😄 More about me: https://www.linkedin.com/in/carol-cortez-447047192/